Pittsburgh Police Department Unveils New Pride Decals

 The City of Pittsburgh and PBP believe the decals play an important role in celebrating diversity and inclusion.

-You will be able to see the patrol car in downtown and Market Square through June.
+You will be able to see the patrol car in Downtown and Market Square through June.

+This makes me want to kill myself over being a new yorker.